 The MaastrichtMBA innovation module consists of five sessions.
-During the final session, the teams present their innovation ideas and underlying business concepts to an expert panel, which provides practical tips for improve and implementing the idea.
+During the final session, the teams present their innovation ideas and underlying business concepts to an expert panel, which provides practical tips for improving and implementing the ideas.
 The best ideas were rewarded with a panel prize and an audience prize.

 Get in touch

 There are several ways SSF can support you and your organization in exploring the value that ‘Interaction Design’ can provide.
 For instance by facilitating innovation projects for the improvement or development of new services which incorporate the ‘Interaction Design’-perspective.

 There is a range of educational trajectories available where we train professionals to incorporate the ‘Interaction Design’-perspective into their daily work and specific projects.

 As an introduction to the world of ‘Interaction Design’ we have developed a hands-on inspiration day for professionals, where you will work on a case, take the customer perspective and start designing interactions for delightful experiences.
 Feel free to contact us for more information.